hgresseau/ASL-Processing/Preprocessing/README.md

 **5️⃣ [Quality Control (QC) and Visual Inspection](https://github.com/hgresseau/ASL-Processing/blob/3d8d82b80c39da1cf7d7a9a6110e4cbe37b07126/Preprocessing/4_new_method.m)**

-After subtraction, the processed ASL image should be examined for artifacts and abnormalities:
+Here, a first visual inspection was done in each participant by comparing the CBF value of one voxel to the whole-brain mean CBF.
+If the absolute value of a voxel differed from the mean by more than 3 standard deviations (SD), the **voxel** was **labeled as an outlier**.
+Finally, if more than 30% of a brain volume had outliers, the **volume** was **flagged as a potential outlier**.
+After a first visual inspection, the processed ASL image are further examined for other artifacts and abnormalities:

 - Open the **subtracted image** in FSLView. (type **fslview** in the terminal)
 - Press **Ctrl+T** to scroll through the volumes and observe signal variations.
 - **Check for the following issues**: